IRTF-HRPC/create-ietf-draft-repo-action/README.md

-# Create IETF Draft Repo Github Action
+# Create IETF Internet-Draft Github Action

-This Github Action creates a draft IETF repository in the designated author's personal Github account or Github Organization.
+This Github Action creates a repository for an IETF Internet-Draft in the designated author's personal Github account or Github Organization.

 This new repository includes the following features:

-* Makefile for generating HTML, XML, and TXT versions of a draft Markdown file
+* Makefile for generating HTML, XML, and TXT versions of a file written in Markdown
 * Github Actions workflow that validates the Markdown draft, generates the alternate versions, and commits them to the repository
-* Github Actions workflow that uploads the XML version of the draft to the IETF Datatracker and triggers a confirmation email.
+* Github Actions workflow that uploads the XML version of the draft to the IETF Datatracker, which triggers a confirmation email.

-### Inputs
+## Action Inputs

-*draft-name*: Name of the new draft- this will be prepended with `draft-`
+*draft-name*: Name of the new draft.
+This string will be prepended with `draft-`

-*org-name*: Github Organization name to create the draft repo in, if this is not provided then the action will create it in the personal account of the personal access token (saved in Secrets) owner
+*org-name*: Github Organization name to create the draft repo in.
+If this is not provided then the action will create a new draft in the personal account of the repository "user" (specified in the repository settings under Actions secrets).

-*private-repo*: Boolean true or false, defaults to false
+*private-repo*: Boolean "true" or "false", defaults to false

 ## Setting Up This Action